Offline Sync Strategies & Background Workflows

 Cross-Browser & Compatibility Notes:

 Chrome and Edge provide full Background Sync support.
-Firefox and Safari do not implement the API due to battery and privacy constraints.
+Firefox and Safari do not implement the API.
 Cross-browser parity requires a fallback strategy using setInterval combined with document.visibilitychange listeners, ensuring sync attempts only occur when the tab is active to conserve resources.

 Debugging Workflow: